 Why you should not use makeup wipes (please!)

-They do not remove your make-up well.
-They irritate the skin due to A) it’s texture and B) the rubbing motion you have to perform to remove your make-up.
+They do not remove your makeup well.
+You’re mostly just smudging your makeup around.
+Besides that, they irritate the skin due to A) its texture and B) the rubbing motion you have to perform to remove your make-up.
 Oh, and let’s not forget the environmental effect of these one-use wipes.

 Instead of using makeup wipes, consider using cotton pads (tip: use reusable cotton pads) and micellair water.
-Really soak the pads and gently wipe your makeup away.
+Really soak the pads and gently wipe your makeup away (or just use your hands to gently wipe the micellair water on your face!).
 You could also try oil cleansing!
 I have yet to find an oil cleanser that does not break me out, but I know it’s out there.
+Someday I’ll find it…

 Do use a cleanser after removing your makeup with micellair water or a cleansing oil.
 These products are to remove your makeup and sunscreen, not to cleanse your face.
 That’s what a cleanser is for!